alecryan88/one_bite/README.md

 <img src="pipeline.png" width=100% height=70%>

 ## Airflow DAG
-The Airflow DAG (Directed Acyclic Graph) below:
+Below are the individual tasks that run in the Airflow DAG (Directed Acyclic Graph):

+<img src="dag.png" width=100% height=70%>

-- `set_run_config`: Tells the DAG run if it is backfilling data or performing an incremental load.
+`set_run_config`: Tells the DAG run if it is backfilling data or performing an incremental load.
 This produces two dates run_start and run_end that are used in downstream tasks.

-- `oneBiteToS3Operator`: A custom operator that extracts data for rewiews that occur between the run_start and run_end from the One Bite website by looping through the review webpages.
+`oneBiteToS3Operator`: A custom operator that extracts data for rewiews that occur between the run_start and run_end from the One Bite website by looping through the review webpages.

-- `create_table`: Executes a SQL script in Snowflake that creates a table to copy from an S3 stage into if it doesn't already exist.
+`create_table`: Executes a SQL script in Snowflake that creates a table to copy from an S3 stage into if it doesn't already exist.

-- `delete_from_table`: Executes a SQL script in Snowflake that deletes from the table previously created between the run_start and run_end.
+`delete_from_table`: Executes a SQL script in Snowflake that deletes from the table previously created between the run_start and run_end.

-- `copy_into_table`: Executes a SQL script to copy data from the S3 stage into Snowflake.
+`copy_into_table`: Executes a SQL script to copy data from the S3 stage into Snowflake.

-- `dbt_compile`: Executes a dbt compile command to generate a fresh manifest.json file.
+`dbt_compile`: Executes a dbt compile command to generate a fresh manifest.json file.

-- `dbt_run`: Parses the dbt manifest and creates an Airflow task group that runs all dbt models.
+`dbt_run`: Parses the dbt manifest and creates an Airflow task group that runs all dbt models.

-- `dbt_test`: Parses the dbt manifest and creates an Airflow task group that tests all dbt models.
+`dbt_test`: Parses the dbt manifest and creates an Airflow task group that tests all dbt models.

-- `dbt_to_sheets`s: Parses the dbt manifest, finds all models tagged with "sheets" and copies the model outputs to a google sheet using the custom SnowflakeToSheetsOperator.
+`dbt_to_sheets`s: Parses the dbt manifest, finds all models tagged with "sheets" and copies the model outputs to a google sheet using the custom SnowflakeToSheetsOperator.
 This google sheet acts as the serving layer for Tableau Public.

-<img src="dag.png" width=100% height=70%>
+/

 ### Project Directory

     .